 How to make the dough

-- Work dough: Mix everything with your hands on a lightly floured surface until everything is well mixed, but just squeezing without folding (like playdoh).
-Add some flour to the dough if it is too sticky, or a bit of water if it is too dryOnce the dough has the consistency of playdoh (One to two minutes) cover and let the dough rest for ten minutes.
+- Mix everything with your hands on a lightly floured surface until everything is well mixed, but just squeezing without folding (like playdoh).
+Add some flour to the dough if it is too sticky, or a bit of water if it is too dryOnce the dough has the consistency of playdoh (One to two minutes at most) wrap, and let the dough rest for ten minutes.

-- Rolling out: Separate a small, golf-ball-sized piece of dough.
+- Separate a small, golf-ball-sized piece of dough.
 On a lightly floured surface roll out the dough forming a small circle.

 How to make make pastelitos:

-- Make pastelitos: Cut out circles of about 2.5" [6.5 cm] in diameter.
-Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, cover with another circle and seal the border pressing it with a fork.
+- Cut out circles of about 2.5" [6.5 cm] in diameter.
+Paint the inside with egg white (which acts as glue so the layers don't separate).Place a tablespoon of the filling in the center of each circle, cover with another circle and seal the border by pressing it with a fork.

 How to make make empanadas:

-- Make empanadas: Cut out circles 4" [10 cm] in diameter.
-Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, double over in a semi-circle and seal the border pressing it with a fork.
+- Cut out circles 4" [10 cm] in diameter.
+Paint the inside with egg white (which acts as glue so the layers don't separate).Place a tablespoon of the filling in the center of each circle, double over in a semi-circle, and seal the border by pressing it with a fork.